IgoVeyner/Pokemon-CLI-Gem-Project/README.md

 This CLI Gem allows you to look up Pokemon by their name or Pokedex number or look up all the Pokemon that are of a type.

-Pokemon searches will display their name, type(s), pokedex entery, height and weight.
+Pokemon searches will display their name, type(s), pokedex entry, height and weight.
 Type searches will display all the pokemon of the type including variations.
 So if you search for Ice, ninetales-alola will be included as the alola variation of ninetales is an ice type.

-From the type search you can look up more info on those pokemon by entering its number on the list
+From the type search you can look up more info on those pokemon by entering its number on the list.

 Hope you enjoy and please let me know if you would like a feature included.